roccomaniscalco/readme-generator/README.md

   A great README is the foundation of a project's presentation.
 Using a CLI, the program allows you to generate a unique README without ever leaving the terminal.
 With this professional README Generator, you can be confident with your project's documentation and devote more time to developing new features.

   ## Installation
-  Head over to the (README Generator repository)[https://github.com/roccomaniscalco/readme-generator].
+  Head over to the [README Generator repository](https://github.com/roccomaniscalco/readme-generator).
 Click the green *code* button and select a method of download.

   ## Usage
   The README Generator can be used with any (inquirer supported terminals[https://www.npmjs.com/package/inquirer#support].